Avoid Mistakes: Prague Airport to City Center (Best Options)

 4. Change to Line C.

-5. Exit at Hlavní nádraží.
+5. Exit at Hlavní nádraží stop.

 This route takes more time, but it’s a backup if the Airport Express isn’t running.